BA, MA, PGCAP, PhD

 Level 6 (third year)

-Concluding the year, you'll work on an extended project in your chosen area of interest meaning you’ll leave us with a substantial body of creative work ready to send out to publishers, agents, and/or production companies.
+To conclude the year, you'll work on an extended project in your chosen area of interest meaning you’ll leave us with a substantial body of creative work ready to send out to publishers, agents, and/or production companies.

 All students are registered for the award of BA (Hons).
 However, exit awards are available if you leave the course early, having successfully completed one or two levels.
 If you successfully complete a level of the course, you'll automatically be entitled to progress to the next level.